-Jan Cobbenhagen, CEO, Brightlands Maastricht Health Campus and Applied Innovation’s Richard Sudek, Chief Innovation Officer and Executive Director, signed the agreement during a ribbon-cutting ceremony recently held at the Cove.
+Jan Cobbenhagen, CEO, Brightlands Maastricht Health Campus and Beall Applied Innovation’s Richard Sudek, chief innovation officer and executive director, signed the agreement during a ribbon-cutting ceremony recently held at the Cove @ UCI.

 Brightlands will serve as a facilitator for life science and health startup companies and entrepreneurs from the Limburg region of the Netherlands who are interested in expanding into the United States.